 How To Use Cucumbers

-Cucumbers are salad staples but are also key ingredients in pickles (gherkins).
+Cucumbers are salad staples but are also key ingredients in pickling (gherkins).
 They feature in various dishes, often accompanying chicken or minced meat.

-Cucumber juice, either standalone or blended with other vegetable juices, is another popular option.
+Cucumber juice, either standalone or blended with other vegetable juices, is another popular option way to get its nutrients.

 Zucchini vs Cucumber